Feryel-Ben-Rhaiem/privacybot/README.md

 * **Prompt Engineering**

 ## 🎯 Evaluation and Results
-The evaluation is conducted using TruLens, a feedback-driven evaluation framework.
-The results highlight the strengths and weaknesses of each pipeline, focusing on the following metrics; Answer Correctness, Context Relevance, Groundedness, and Answer Relevance.
+The evaluation is conducted using TruLens, an evaluation framework that uses LLM Evals and feedback functions.
+The results highlight the strengths and weaknesses of each pipeline, focusing on the following performance metrics; Answer Correctness, Context Relevance, Groundedness, and Answer Relevance, and the following efficiency metrics; token consumption and cost of API calls.

 ## 📱 UI